snowflakedb/snowpark-checkpoints/README.md

 - checkpoint_name - the name of the "checkpoint".
 Generated JSON files will have the name "snowpark-[checkpoint_name]-schema.json"
 - job_context - used to record migration results in snowflake, if desired
-- sample, sampling_strategy - strategy used to sample the snowpark data frame
+- sample_frac, sample_n, sampling_strategy - strategy used to sample the snowpark data frame

 ## check_with_spark Decorator